realjero/VirtualMemoryManager/README.md

 ### Sample Output
     Virtual: 16916, Physical: 20, Value: 0, TLB hit: false, PT hit: false
     Virtual: 62493, Physical: 285, Value: 0, TLB hit: false, PT hit: false

-# Implementation Details

-The program employs a Translation Lookaside Buffer (TLB) and Page Tables to perform the virtual-to-physical address translation.
-It utilizes a demand paging mechanism to handle page faults and a page replacement algorithm to manage the TLB.